 MCSP also offers limited English classes that count towards the Seminar Requirement.
 These classes also meet the First-Year Writing Requirement set by the University.
 Two birds with one stone!

-*Note: UC 102 DOES NOT meet our Seminar Course Requirement
+*Note: ALA 102 DOES NOT meet our Seminar Course Requirement

 More about our Civic Engagement course requirement